danishmustafa86/Github_Commands/README.md

 ---uses for checking our current directory folder,this directory have no link with git yet.---

 4) git init
----uses for initializing a git repo,For Now are repo's are untracked yet---
+---uses for initializing a git repo,For Now are repos are untracked yet---

 5) git status
 ---uses for checking status of our repo(Means status of our current working folder)---